m47812/HDL_Converter/README.md

 [![Release](https://img.shields.io/badge/Latest%20Release-V1.0.0-green)](/releases/latest)

 You can finde the latest release versions executables [here](/releases/latest).

+### Installation
+Unpack the .zip file of the version you would like to use (Console or GUI) to the desired location on your disk.
+Keep all other files contained in the zip file in the same folder.
+To use the app simply run the .exe file contained in the downloaded zip file.

+ **Note for Console App:** Note that, to run the Console app, you need the [.Net Core Runtime Environment](https://dotnet.microsoft.com/en-us/download/dotnet/3.1) (Version 3.1) installed.

 For more information on how to use the Tool please refer to the user guides.
 - [Console App User Guide](/Documentation/2_User_Guide/CORE_APP_USER_GUIDE.md)
 - [GUI App User Guide](/Documentation/2_User_Guide/GUI_APP_USER_GUIDE.md)